-15. STOCKHOLDERS' EQUITY (CONTINUED) STOCK WARRANTS
+15. STOCKHOLDERS' EQUITY (CONTINUED)

+STOCK WARRANTS

-In conjunction with the StemCells California merger, the Company exchanged StemCells California warrants for warrants to purchase 8,952 shares of Company common stock at \$4.71 per share; such warrants were valued using the intrinsic value method and were accounted for as part of the purchase price.
-In conjunction with various equipment leasing agreements, the Company had outstanding warrants to purchase 31,545 shares of common stock at prices ranging from \$4.00 to \$9.00 per share.
-The warrants expired in October 2000.
+In conjunction with the StemCells California merger, the Company exchanged StemCells California warrants for warrants to purchase 8,952 shares of Company common stock at \$4.71 per share.
+In conjunction with various equipment leasing agreements, the Company has outstanding warrants to purchase 31,545 shares of common stock at prices ranging from \$4.00 to \$9.00 per share.
+The warrants expire through October 2000.

 In connection with a public offering of common stock in April 1995, the Company issued warrants to purchase 434,500 shares of common stock at \$8 per share.
-The warrants are nontransferable and expired in April 2000, subject to certain required exercise provisions.
+The warrants are nontransferable and expire in April 2000, subject to certain required exercise provisions.
 In addition to the foregoing rights, the holder of such warrants has the right, in the event the Company issues additional shares of common stock or other securities convertible into common stock, to purchase at the then market price of such common stock, sufficient additional shares of common stock to maintain the warrant holder's percentage ownership of the Company's common stock at 15%.
 This right, subject to certain conditions and limitations, expired in April 2000.